 Influenza is different from a normal cold.
 This disease is caused by infection with either type A or type B influenza virus.
 While there is a vaccine for influenza, just being vaccinated does not mean that you cannot catch the flu.
 Still, it has been shown to be effective both at preventing the onset of influenza and, following onset, at preventing severe illness and death.
 Increased vaccination can reduce the number of severe cases in children and the elderly, and to some extent can also reduce the spread of infection.
 The effect of anti-influenza drugs (e.g., Tamiflu) is to shorten the duration of influenza symptoms by suppressing the growth of the virus.
-Such drugs must be taken within 48 hours of the onset of symptoms, and because you will continue to shed the influenza virus even if your symptoms become less severe, you should refrain from returning to school "until five days have passed since the onset of symptoms (five full days beginning the day after the onset of symptoms) and two days have passed since the fever has broken (two full days beginning the day after the fever breaks).
+Such drugs must be taken within 48 hours of the onset of symptoms, and because you will continue to shed the influenza virus even if your symptoms become less severe, you should refrain from returning to school "until five days have passed since the onset of symptoms (five full days beginning the day after the fever breaks).